Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

-For each $x\in Y$ and $1\le j\le|\mathbf{c}|$, let $\hist_{x,j}$ be the history of Algorithm~\ref{alg:RGA:deg} up to the point immediately before embedding the $j$th vertex of $M_x$.
+For each $x\in Y$ and $1\le j\le|\mathbf{c}|$ (where $|\mathbf{c}|$ is the number of 1-entries of $\mathbf{c}$), let $\hist_{x,j}$ be the history of Algorithm~\ref{alg:RGA:deg} up to the point immediately before embedding the $j$th vertex of $M_x$.
 For each $x\in Y$, we create a collection of Bernoulli random variables $A_{x,1}$ for $x\in Y$, which are set equal to one if either $x$ survives at step $1$ or~\eqref{eq:degen:sizeAs} has failed before embedding the first element of $M_x$, and zero otherwise.
-These random variables have a natural order given by the order $\tau$ on the first elements (in $\tau$) of the $M_x$ for $x\in Y$, and they are in this order sequentially dependent.
+We identify in each $M_x$ the first (in $\tau$) element $w_{x,1}$, and sort the $A_{x,1}$ according to the order induced by $\tau$ on the $w_{x,1}$.
+In this order, the $A_{x,1}$ are sequentially dependent.
 We define

 Now for each $A_{x,1}$, either Fact~\ref{cl:degen:probs} gives us a lower bound on $\Exp[A_{x,1}|\hist_{x,1}]$, or~\eqref{eq:degen:sizeAs} has failed before we embed the first vertex of $M_x$, in which case $\Exp[A_{x,1}|\hist_{x,1}]=1$.
 We conclude, by definition of $s_1$, that